 I hope this post is inspirational to you!
 Trying to make your house look good on a tiny budget can feel almost impossible at times, but take heart!
 Paint can truly make a huge difference!

 If you have never painted before, don’t be intimidated.
 It is actually very easy, and there are tons of aids to help with the trim work (tape, trim painters, etc.).
+If you need some tips, check out this post on how to paint a room the easy way.

 Here is one last picture of the finished product, just because I want to show off my new light I got from the ReStore for $65!